daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 Thing+ Embedded Prococol is based on HTTP and MQTT.
 Sensor values and actuator commands are sent via MQTT between sensors and devices - data coming out of devices to a gateway is passed via HTTP.

 #### 2.1 MQTT
-Message Queuing Telemetry Transport (MQTT) is a lightweight messaging protocol used between an IoT device that uses low bandwidth and low power and the Thing + Cloud.
+Message Queuing Telemetry Transport (MQTT) is a lightweight messaging protocol used between an IoT device that uses low bandwidth and low power and the Thing+ Cloud.
 MQTT has a publish / subscribe structure and is implemented via TCP / IP.
 You can use TLS to secure your data and provide a USERNAME / PASSWORD based authentication method.
 ![MQTT_thing](./image/Thingplus_Embedded_Guide/MQTT_thing.png)

 The MQTT broker is responsible for delivering messages to various clients for sending and receiving messages.
-Thing + Cloud provides an MQTT broker.
+Thing+ Cloud provides an MQTT broker.
 IoT devices send sensor values to the MQTT broker provided by the Thing+ Cloud, receive actuators commands, and operate according to commands.

 The client that generates the message publishes the message with a Topic before it, and the subscriber that subscribes to the message registers the topic to be received with the broker.
 The MQTT broker relays messages based on topics.
 Topics have a hierarchy and use slashes (/) to separate them.<br>